-Flume Trail is a 14 mile point-to-point trail located near Rapid City, South Dakota at Sheridan Lake that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from May until September.
+Flume Trail is a 23.2 mile lightly trafficked out and back trail located near Rapid City, South Dakota that features a lake and is rated as moderate.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 Section 1 6.6 miles Loop A 2.7 miles Section 2 0.6 miles Loop B 3.8 miles Section 3 3.8 miles Overlook 0.9 miles The historic Flume Trail takes you back in time to the mining boom of the 1880s.
 The Rockerville Flume carried water 20 miles, from Spring Creek west of present day Sheridan Lake, east to the placer diggings near Rockerville.
 The flume operated until 1885, and enabled miners to take over $20 million in gold.
 The trail follows the actual flume bed for much of its length.
 Along the way you'll see historic artifacts and parts of the flume itself.

 Great trail!
 Its incredible how much time and effort must have gone into that flume back in the day.
 On some parts of the trail you can still see the wood used to build the flume.
 No shortage of wildlife on this trail!
 Its a must do in your in the area

 I really enjoyed this trail, got lost a couple times between 89/50, had to back track from the river towards the actual Flume trail to the two tunnels.
 It was 8:00 by the time I got to the second tunnel, and had to beat the sun back to the parking lot.
 Plus, had a large 30 minute thunderstorm roll in right away but kept to only slightly wet because of the tree cover.

 I really wish it had more signage but overall a beautiful trail that lead to great photography and sightseeing.
 Hopefully I tackle more of the trail in the future and with more planning on my part in terms of sunlight hours.